Susan C. Morse

 Featured Work

-Susan Morse joined the University of Texas law faculty in 2013.
+Susan Morse joined the University of Texas law faculty in 2013 and has served as Associate Dean for Academic Affairs since 2022.
 She studies and writes about tax policy, tax and administrative law, and regulatory design.

 Professor Morse teaches Property and Federal Income Tax, as well as the Financial Methods for Lawyers course, which she pioneered at Texas Law.
-She won the Women’s Law Caucus Teacher of the Year award in 2016 and 2020.
-She is a member of the American College of Tax Counsel and edits the tax section at JOTWELL.com.
+She won the Women’s Law Caucus Teacher of the Year award in 2016, 2020, and 2025.
+She is a Regent of the American College of Tax Counsel and edits the tax section at JOTWELL.com.

 Professor Morse clerked for the Honorable Michael Boudin of the United States Court of Appeals for the First Circuit and spent seven years in business tax practice at Ropes & Gray, Boston and Wilson Sonsini Goodrich & Rosati, Palo Alto.
 Prior to joining the Texas faculty, she served as Associate Professor at UC Hastings College of the Law and as Research Assistant Professor at Santa Clara University School of Law.